We may earn affiliate commissions for the recommended products. Learn more.

 What is the “[App name] will damage your computer.
 You should move it to the Trash”?

-This error code appears when Apple cannot verify the legitimacy of the software you are launching.
+This error warning appears when Apple cannot verify the legitimacy of the software you are launching.
 Because of privacy and security reasons, Apple is very strict about allowing apps in its store.
 Apple certificates must sign all apps to prove authenticity.
-Otherwise, you will encounter this error code.
+Otherwise, you will encounter this warning.

 Mac error code